 The Plan was established on October 1, 1988 to administer the long-term disability plan for employees of participating healthcare facilities of Manitoba.
 The employees' share of the Plan was insured with Manulife Financial for claims with disability dates on or before May 31, 2002 (Insured Plan).
 The employers' share of the Plan was self-insured for claims with disability dates on or before May 31, 2002, but administered by Manulife Financial on an Administrative Services Only (ASO Plan) basis.
-Claims adjudication for the Plan is provided by Manulife Financial for claims with disability dates on or before May 31, 2002 are self-administered and self-insured.
+Claims adjudication for the Plan is provided by Manulife Financial for claims with disability dates on or before May 31, 2002.
+Claims with disability dates on or after June 1, 2002 are self-administered and self-insured.